gayalkuruppu/gayalkuruppu.github.io/_pages/about.md

 News
 ======
+- **Aug 2023** : Started working as a Graduate Research Assistant at Computer Science & Engineering Department, University of Minnesota, MN, USA
 - **Nov 2022** : Started working as a Research Assistant at Computer Vision Department, MBZUAI, UAE
 - **Oct 2022** : Published "Realistic, Animatable Human Reconstructions for Virtual Fit-On" preprint in Arxiv
 - **Jul 2021** : Graduated from University of Moratuwa, Faculty of Engineering with 1st class honours degree specializing Electronic and Telecommunication Engineering